New PAD Guideline Emphasizes Medical Therapy, Exercise

 "Periodically reassessing how we manage and treat complex diseases by incorporating the latest evidence is critical to ensure that clinicians are equipped to provide optimal care for their patients," said Marie Gerhard-Herman, MD, FACC, chair of the writing group and a cardiologist at Brigham and Women’s Hospital.

-Clinical Topics: Anticoagulation Management, Cardiac Surgery, Diabetes and Cardiometabolic Disease, Clinical Topic Collection: Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Vascular Medicine, Aortic Surgery, Nonstatins, Novel Agents, Statins, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Computed Tomography, Nuclear Imaging, Exercise, Smoking
+Clinical Topics: Anticoagulation Management, Cardiac Surgery, Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Nonstatins, Novel Agents, Statins, Interventions and Imaging, Interventions and Vascular Medicine, Angiography, Computed Tomography, Nuclear Imaging, Exercise, Smoking

 Keywords: Extremities, Ischemia, Embolectomy, Exercise, Aortic Diseases, Endovascular Procedures, Blood Glucose, Functional Residual Capacity, Peripheral Vascular Diseases, Peripheral Arterial Disease, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Thromboembolism, Tobacco, Smoking, Vascular Diseases, Wounds and Injuries, Thrombectomy, Reperfusion, Aneurysm, Anticoagulants, Fibrinolytic Agents, Platelet Aggregation Inhibitors, Angiography, Multidetector Computed Tomography